KahWee - Web Development, AI Tools & Tech Trends

 .prepare();

-The database schema uses normalized structure with proper foreign keys, JSON columns for flexible data, indexes on frequently queried columns, and audit fields on all tables.
+The database schema uses normalized tables with foreign keys, JSON columns for flexible data, and indexes on frequently queried columns.

 Authentication with Multiple Methods